taizoc/taizoc/README.md

 - 👋 Hi, I’m @taizoc
-- 👀 I’m interested in cars, technology and music
+- 👀 I’m interested in cars, electronics, technology and music
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning Linux, Infrastructure as Code
 - 💞️ I’m looking to collaborate on beginner DevOps-- bash & python automation projects!
 - 📫 How to reach me ... @gmail.com